green-code-initiative/ecocode-common/doc/HOWTO.md

 ### Create a release on DYNAMIC versionning system module

-This is the use case for `creedengo` repository
+This is the use case for `creedengo-rules-specifications` repository

 1. **upgrade `CHANGELOG.md`** : add release notes for next release
     1. **Replace `Unreleased` title** with the new version like `Release X.Y.Z` and the date